Abbykus/microPy-IDE/README.md

 The *microPy-IDE* allows the user to create, test, and deploy microPython scripts. *microPy-IDE* features include:
 - Written in Python 3 using PYQT5 GUI library.
 - Runs under Linux, MacOS, and Windows.
-- Full featured tabbed text editor with microPython syntax highlighting and
+- Full featured tabbed text editor with microPython syntax highlighting and intuitive keyword look-ahead.
 - Interactive shell to communicate with the Target REPL.
 - File viewers for both current project and the file directory on the target.
-- Python help using the open source Zeal offline developer help tool.
+- Python help using the open source Zeal offline developer reference tool.
 - Find & replace, bookmarks, Auto-indent, comment/uncomment, etc.
-- Templates add common code constructs (user can easily modify).
+- Templates add common code constructs (user can easily add/modify).
 - microPython control:
   - Reset target.
   - Run a python script from host.